bdelacretaz/sling-adaptto-2016/README.md

 	docker-compose up -d etcd mongo haproxy reddr

 	# start the first Sling instance, which creates initial content
+	# (the haproxy 80 and 81 ports won't respond unless that service is up)
 	docker-compose up -d default

 	# Wait for http://dockerhost:81/ to show the Sling launchpad page